godotengine/godot-docs/classes/class_rect2i.rst

 - :ref:`Rect2i<class_Rect2i>` **expand** **(** :ref:`Vector2i<class_Vector2i>` to **)** |const|

-Returns a copy of this ``Rect2i`` expanded to include a given point.
+Returns a copy of this ``Rect2i`` expanded so that the borders align with the given point.

 .. tabs::